robotenique/snacker/deliverables/doc/recommender.md

 -> Likes Salty and spicy: inmaculada.perez@example.com (Mexico)

-Each user profile will rate the metrics following a collection of normal distributions.
+Each user profile rated the metrics following a collection of normal distributions.
 These are the normal distributions patterns for each basic profile.
 The mixed classes will combine two of those.

 ![salty-profile](../resources/d3/salty_profile.png)
 ![spicy-profile](../resources/d3/spicy_profile.png)